What Does Deregulation Mean, and How Does it Affect Me?

 On January 1, 2002, the Texas State Legislature decided to deregulate the electricity industry.
-It opened up the supply of electricity to competition.
-Now, over half of Texas energy consumers can choose their electricity service from a variety of retail electric providers (REPs).
+It opened up the supply of electricity to competition for the first time in state history.

-Note: The current utility in each area still owns and takes care of the local power lines.
+Note: The Transmission/Distribution Service Providers (TDSP) in each area still owns and takes care of the local power lines.
 Consumers should call that company in the event of a power outage.
 Those entities are not subordinate to deregulation.

 Deregulated Cities in Texas